pawelc/docs/toread.md

 A note on pseudolikelihood constructed from marginal densities On composite marginal likelihoods
-Fitting and testing vast dimensional time-varying covariance models
+Fitting and testing vast dimensional time-varying covariance models On the Use of Neural Networks in the Analysis of Nonlinear Systems Realization, Approximation, and Feedback Control Bivariate Logistic Distributions
+Deep belief networks are compact universal approximators Refinements of universal approximation results for deep belief networks and restricted Boltzmann machines Universal approximation depth and errors of narrow belief networks with discrete units Approximation properties of DBNs with binary hidden units and real-valued visible units